Polynomial interpolation of modular forms for Hecke groups: Introduction

-The earliest computer code we located for calculating Fourier expansions of triangle functions is that of J. Leo \cite{leo2008fourier}; it is based on Lehner's construction.
-Leo also calculates the Fourier coefficients of weight 4 and weight 6 analogs of classical Eisenstein series in Chapter 4 of \cite{leo2008fourier}.
-Our code for triangle functions is based on a construction by Raleigh \cite{raleigh1962fourier}, but it was informed by Leo's.
-J. Jermann's package \cite{sagemath} is also concerned with modular forms of triangle groups.
+The earliest computer code we located for calculating Fourier expansions of triangle functions for Hecke groups is that of Leo\footnote{\cite{leo2008fourier}}; it is based on Lehner's construction.
+Leo also calculates the Fourier coefficients of weight 4 and weight 6 Hecke-analogues of classical Eisenstein series in Chapter 4 of \cite{leo2008fourier}.
+Our code for triangle functions, which is based on Leo's, comes from the papers of Lehner and Raleigh.
+J. Jermann's package is also concerned with modular forms of triangle groups for Hecke groups, but we did not make use of it. \footnote{\cite{sagemath}}